Nurse Practitioner Health Care for the Homeless

 Each year, Harris Health provides more than 1.8 million total outpatient visits through its more than 40 ambulatory care facilities.
 Additionally, Harris Health sees more than 177,000 emergency visits at its Level 1 and Level 3 trauma centers and 35,000 hospital admissions through its two hospitals: Ben Taub and LBJ.

 Established by voter referendum to enhance the level of charity care available in the community, Harris Health System has often received national recognition for serving those in need and for its achievements in operational excellence, such as being named to the 2011, 2012, 2013 and 2014 Most Wired Hospitals lists by the American Hospital Association’s Hospitals & Health Networks magazine.

 Graduated from an accredited school of nursing.
-Current, valid license to practice nursing in the state of Texas.
-Completion of an accredited Nurse Practitioner program (Pediatric or Family).
+Current, valid license to practice nursing in the State of Texas.
+Completion of an accrediting Nurse Practitioner program (Family, Geriatric or Pediatric).
 Has Limited Prescriptive Authority.

 Exceptional Verbal (e.g., Public Speaking)

 Master's Degree in Nursing